fragrussu/sardunet/tutorials/tutorial3.md

 <img src="https://github.com/fragrussu/sardunet/blob/master/tutorials/sarduimagedata.png" width="1024">

-You are now ready to use SARDU-Net if you think it can be useful for your research.
-Good luck, and feel free to email me any feedback at <f.grussu@ucl.ac.uk>.
+You are now ready to use SARDU-Net.
+Good luck, and feel free to email me with feedback or questions at <f.grussu@ucl.ac.uk>.

 *Saludi e trigu meda!*